Ministry of Planning and International Cooperation (Palestine)

-The Planning Ministry of the Palestinian National Authority is the branch of the Palestinian government, that is responsible for cross-sector planning, developing comprehensive development policies with the participation of all relevant Palestinian institutions and to coordinate sector planning in specific ministries, to ensure their consistency with cross-sector approaches and plans.
+The Ministry of Planning and International Cooperation is the branch of the Palestinian government, that is responsible for cross-sector planning, developing comprehensive development policies with the participation of all relevant Palestinian institutions and to coordinate sector planning in specific ministries, to ensure their consistency with cross-sector approaches and plans.
 Any plan has to be approved by the Palestinian National Authority Cabinet and then ratified by the Palestinian Legislative Council.
-The ministry was established in 2003, although it unofficially existed as the former Planning and International Cooperation Ministry.
+The ministry was established in 1994 as the Ministry of Planning and International Cooperation.
 The current ministry has a relatively minor position in Palestinian politics and a minister was not appointed by Mahmoud Abbas after the establishment of an emergency government in June 2007.